somemarsupials/CV/README.md

 + led the development of a discrete choice model for the UK's Department for Transport
 + managed the delivery of life cycle assessment models for multiple UK businesses

+For example, I helped co-ordinate and build the model underpinning [this](http://www4.unfccc.int/ndcregistry/PublishedDocuments/Israel%20First/Israel%20INDC.pdf) report.

 #### Analysis

 As a physicist with philosophical training, I am familiar with thinking through tricky issues.
-I've used my analytical skills in a range of situations, including:
+I've used analytical skills in a range of situations, including:

 + Modelling global oil consumption in the road transport (BSc disseration project)
 + Assessing financial feasibility of energy storage in the UK (MSc thesis)
-+

-#### Really curious

-I'm interested in programming and computer science.
-The logic makes me happy - writing code is like playing with digital Lego.
-My journey began when I started tinkering with Python, which I've taught myself over the course of the past two years.
-I've since become familiar with Python's SciPy stack and tkinter, Python's native GUI toolkit.
-I've also learned to write code in C. I even read Kernighan and Ritchie's textbook!

-I enjoy nothing more than using the skills that I've acquired to achieve things.
-I started with a program designed to solve word problems that arise during a game I that play with friends.
-Later on, I started using Python at work to pick up things that Excel couldn't handle.

-Since starting the course at [Makers Academy](#makers-academy), I've become proficient in Ruby and gained experience with a range of web technologies.

 ## Education

 #### Makers Academy
 *October to January, 2014*

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]
+- Learned to write robust and well-tested code.
+See my [solution](https://github.com/somemarsupials/gilded-rose-ruby) to the Gilded Rose challenge
+- Showed that I can be a fast, independent learner.
+See our mid-course [machine learning](https://github.com/somemarsupials/cooking-challenge/graphs/contributors) mini-project!
+- Got much better at collaborating.
+See my team's [final project](https://github.com/antoniobelmar/Pub-Quiz-App) (and [API](https://github.com/antoniobelmar/Pub-Quiz-API))!

+Also learned to employ the following technologies and mindsets:
 - OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, Node.js
-- RSpec, Jasmine
+- RSpec, Jasmine, Mocha/Chai/Sinon

 #### MSc Economics and Policy of Energy and the Environment, UCL
 *September 2014 to September 2015*